Encourage your child to take responsibility for their belongings and to pack their own school bag. All items should be clearly named.

 Technology is an important skill we explicitly teach our students.
 We are very lucky to have 6 computers and 3 iPads in each room.
 We also use the bank of laptops in the LRC each week.

-Each week we have 4 Specialist classes where our students love learning Music, Physical Education, Japanese and Visual Art.
+Each week we have 4 Specialist classes where our students love learning STEM, Physical Education, Japanese and Visual Art.
 Please visit the Specialist Blog where you can learn more about these fantastic programs.

 We look forward to our families visiting our classrooms soon.